Gravitate-Health/keycloak/README.md

 Known issues and limitations
 ----------------------------

 There is no persistence to the APIs added at runtime, meaning that if the pod were to restart those changes will be lost.
-It also shouldn't be used with more than one replica if planning to add APIs at runtime, as the load balancer might redirect the requests to different pods.

 Getting help